alexbertis/LibreriaLedRGB/README.md

 - `test();` makes a test of all three colors (300ms each, then 500ms white).
 - `flashEffect(timeOn, timeOff)` flashes once with the intervals specified in the parameters (milliseconds).

+## Contributing
+If you want to contribute to the library by adding new functions or improving the current ones, don't be afraid to create PRs with everything you would want to see!
+Also, if you think there are things we should improve, create a new issue.

-# Tutorial en español
+# Tutoriales en español
 ## Cómo usarla
 La utilización de la librería es muy sencilla, a continuación describimos los pasos necesarios.

 ### Inicialización de la librería
-- Debes descargar e instalar la librería [tal y como aparece en esta página oficial de Arduino](https://www.arduino.cc/en/Guide/Libraries)
+- Debes descargar e instalar la librería [tal y como aparece en esta página oficial de Arduino](https://www.arduino.cc/en/Guide/Libraries).
 - En las primeras líneas de tu programa, utiliza `#include <LedRGB.h>`.

 ### Creación del objeto para un LED RGB